-Amendments to the Start-Up Subsidies facility:
+Modifications to the Business Start-Up Subsidies measure:

 What are the benefits?

-Borrowers of soft loans under the financial instrument Entrepreneurship Promotion Fund 2014–2020 financed by the European Social Fund (EPF2) are eligible for compensation of labour costs for every employee working under an employment contract who will be paid at least the minimum wage.
+The recipients of soft loans under the financial instrument Entrepreneurship Promotion Fund 2014–2020 financed by the European Social Fund (EPF2) are eligible for compensation of labour costs for every employee working under an employment contract who will be paid at least the minimum wage.
 This will make it easier for entrepreneurs to consolidate their market position, especially during the start-up phase.

 What companies are eligible?